 Orofacial Myofunctional Disorders (OMDs) are any atypical patterns that develop, involving the oral and facial (orofacial) muscles that adversely affect normal function, growth, and development of the orofacial area (mouth, jaw, face, lips, tongue and airway).
 OMDs can be caused by multiple factors, like thumb sucking, genetics, tongue tie, tongue thrusting forward in swallow or speech, and improper resting position of the tongue.
 The most Influential etiology, is the inability to breathe through the nose.

-Addressing Orofacial Myofunctional Disorders often requires a team approach.
+Addressing Orofacial Myofunctional Disorders (OMDs) often requires a team approach.
 Depending on a person's needs, ENTs, Dentists, Orthodontists, Pediatricians, and Speech Language Pathologist etc. may be involved.
 The underlying reasons an OMD developed MUST be addressed for orofacial myofunctional therapy to be successful.
 If a person is unable to nose breath, you can retrain the musculature all you want, BUT the habits which have formed to compensate for the inability to breathe, will continue to affect oral resting posture and tongue placement.
 Your body will do what it takes to breathe!
 Identifying the causes of OMDs, and addressing them is a crucial part of treatment success.
+Its critical for success to address the underlying cause and not just try and correct dental malocclusion with orthodontics.
+If a person cannot obtain proper tongue resting position to guide growth and maintain space because of a significant tongue tie restriction or inability to nose breathe the odds that ortho gains will relapse go way up!
+The tongue and other orofacial structures need to be "retrained" once these obstacles are removed to maximize function.

 Because Orofacial Myofunctional Therapy is a relatively new field, OMDs frequently go undiagnosed.
 Medical and dental professionals are not looking at their patients with "Myofunctional" eyes.
 Treatment recommendations are focused on treating the symptoms, but not necessarily all the underlying causes.
 Issues related to a person's OMD may be left untreated or even misdiagnosed.
 Maybe that child being medicated to treat ADD/ADHD or behavioral issues, is actually oxygen deprived due to an airway restriction.
 Expanding the airway, looking at possible nasal passage blockages, and retraining the muscles of the orofacial complex with Orofacial Myofunction Therapy, could have life-changing benefits.
 You can not possibly know if the OMD is having an effect, unless the OMD gets evaluated.
 A large majority of OMDs and related issues are getting missed.
 Thankfully research is becoming more accessible, and the word is getting out.

-A few years ago, one of the dental hygienist that I worked with in the past (thank you Jodi) found out I was also a Craniosacral Therapist and interested in becoming an Orofacial Myologist.
+A few years ago, one of the dental hygienist that I had worked with found out I was also a Craniosacral Therapist and training to become an Orofacial Myologist.
 She sent me a link to a video Finding Connor Deegan .That video changed the way I viewed airway disorders and OMDs.
-Because I was working in a pediatrician's office that specialized in complicated medical issues, we had a large population of children with ADD/ADHD, and neurodevelopmental challenges.
-I new I needed to pursue my interest in orofacial myofunctional therapy, and wondered, "could we be missing a vital piece of the puzzle in at least some of theses awesome kiddos?"
+Because at the time I was working in a pediatrician's office that specialized in complicated medical issues, we had a large population of children with ADD/ADHD, and neurodevelopmental challenges.
+I new I needed to continue to pursue my interest in orofacial myofunctional therapy, and wondered, "could we be missing a vital piece of the puzzle in at least some of theses awesome kiddos?"
 I began seriously educating myself on OMDs.
 I read every article, took seminars, and eventually went through Sandra R Holtzman's, Neohealth Orofacial Myology Program, knowing I wanted certification.

 My Son's OMD Story

 From an early age it was clear to me my son had significant malocclusion, and that at minimum orthodontia would be necessary.
-Looking back, I now realize many signs of an OMD were there.
-Along with certain visual cues, he had a difficult time latching for feedings as an infant, and was a nibbler as a child, He had a high vaulted palate, overbite and overjet, and often complained about a "plugged" nose.
+Looking back, I now realize many signs of an OMD were present.
+Along with certain visual cues, he had a difficult time latching as an infant, and was a nibbler as a child, He had a high vaulted palate, overbite and overjet, and often complained about a "plugged" nose.
 He was always exhausted, but a very restless sleeper.
 I knew airway restrictions can be a big issue for sleep apnea, but was not looking at it through an "orofacial myofunctional therapist's eyes" at that time.
-After he finished 2 rounds of orthodontia with a traditional expander, he underwent sinus surgery in hopes to improve breathing.
+After he finished 2 rounds of orthodontia with a traditional expander and unfortunately a Herbst appliance that slowed maxilla growth, he underwent sinus surgery in hopes to improve breathing.
 We had 3 separate orthodontist evaluations, a dentist, ENT, pediatrician, and myself involved in my son's treatment plan.
-Though we discussed a sleep study and C-Pap, not one of us addressed the oral and breathing issues from an orofacial myofunctional view point...that the problems may be more than just a deviated septum and misaligned teeth.
+Though we discussed a sleep study and C-Pap, not one of us addressed the oral and breathing issues from an orofacial myofunctional view point...that the problems may be more than just a deviated septum and misaligned teeth and that expansion of both jaws rather than slowing maxillary growth was much more ideal.

 We missed the factors involved in WHY his jaw and orofacial structure developed the way they did, how that could potentially affect his orofacial anatomy and airway, and that we could actually do something to treat the underlying issues!
 A year after sinus surgery he couldn't breathe through his nose again.
 His ortho improvements had also partially relapsed, even though he was pretty faithful with his retainer use.
 Doing Orofacial Myofunctional Therapy to retrain his muscles to optimally function, and to help him nose breathe, swallow, and hold space in his mouth with a proper resting tongue position, would have made all the difference and likely prevented relapse.
-He is currently in his 3rd year in college, and will soon begin treatment to open his airway with an appliance called Vivos.
-Then myofunctional therapy with me, so the gains we make will hold.
+He is currently in college, and will soon begin treatment to open his airway and expand his jaws.
+Then myofunctional therapy, so the gains we make will hold.
 He has gone through so much treatment already, but we all understand lifelong oxygen deprivation is linked to serious health risks, and having more energy will have an immediate impact on quality of life!

 Possible Causes of Orofacial Myofunctional Disorders (can be combinations of these factors)